 Hi everyone!
 In my recent posts, I've been talking about lidocaine and cortisone injections for the SI joints-- the various risks and benefits your doctor should tell you up front.
 However, I wanted to address a larger question I had when I first looked into them, and why I, personally, decided not to proceed.
 And … Continue reading SI Joint Injections, Part 3: Will an SI joint injection help you?

 Hi everyone!
-Here's a subject I've been meaning to write about for a long time.
-It's been coming up a lot in messages from readers recently, which I always take as a sign it's time to get an official post up!
-What I wanted to talk to you about today is the topic of lidocaine … Continue reading SI Joint Injections, Part 1: Lidocaine
+Here's a subject that's been coming up a lot recently, which I always take as a sign it's time to get an official post up!
+What I wanted to talk to you about today is the topic of lidocaine and cortisone injections for the SI joints.
+These are the injections that a specialist, … Continue reading SI Joint Injections, Part 1: Lidocaine

 Hi everyone!
 I just happened to stumble across this fascinating article from Marc Heller, DC, about how he doesn't think the chiropractic profession adequately manages SI joint dysfunction.
 (It's from the 2015 issue of the magazine Dynamic Chiropractic).
 I wanted to share it with you all because it echoes some of the same points I've … Continue reading A chiropractor explains why he doesn’t believe adjustments can heal SI joint dysfunction

 Hi everyone!
-Here is a different type of post... one where I have to slightly amend information I've given you in the past.
 I am totally grateful to longtime reader Julie, who emailed me yesterday about her own experience consulting a doctor for prolotherapy.
-For those of you who aren't familiar with the concept, prolotherapy … Continue reading Update: An alternative view on prolotherapy
+For those of you who aren't familiar with the concept, prolotherapy is a relatively new form of treatment in which a special solution consisting mainly of sugar is injected into the ligaments … Continue reading Why Julie decided to pursue prolotherapy

 I haven't written a ton on my multiple physical therapy failures yet, because unfortunately there are so many.
 For now, let me just say that my physical therapist Paula, who finally helped me, was actually the fifth physical therapist I saw over the course of this journey.
 The first four offered varying degrees of helpfulness vs. unhelpfulness, but ultimately … Continue reading Why do “perfectly good” exercises sometimes not help?